 The Malibu local coastal plan permits camping — yet in December 2007 the Malibu City Council voted unanimously after a vitriolic public hearing to prohibit camping on public campgrounds and cut off public access to Ramirez Canyon.
 The Council claimed it was motivated by fear of recent fires — but no fire has ever been caused by campers at supervised camp grounds since records have been kept in 1910.
 And illegal “No Camping” signs greet vistors at the city limits.
 The signs predating the fires show Malibu simply seeks to keep people out who cannot afford to live there or stay in high priced hotels and motels.

-In YouTube videos, Joe Edmiston of the Santa Monica Mountains Conservancy presents the Conservancy’s plan for camping and public access to public lands in Malibu to overcome the discriminatory impacts of charging $40-$50 for private camping at Corral Canyon.
+Executive Officer Joe Edmiston presents the Santa Monica Mountains Conservancy’s plan for camping and public access to public lands in Malibu to overcome the discriminatory impacts of charging $40-$50 for private camping at Corral Canyon.
 Mr. Edmiston praises rangers who patrol the area while Malibu residents boo and hoot.

-The City Project’s Executive Director and Counsel Robert Garcia calls for Malibu to provide equal access to public lands for all under state and federal laws.
-The Malibu mayor repeatedly calls for order while Malibu residents jeer and yell “Pay your taxes!”
+The City Project’s Director- Counsel Robert García calls for Malibu to provide equal access to public lands for all under state and federal laws.
+The mayor repeatedly calls for order while Malibu residents jeer and yell “Pay your taxes!”
 Mr. García concludes: “I must say I am a former federal prosecutor.
 I served under Rudy Giuliani and John Martin.
 I have never seen public proceedings as intimidating as what you have in Malibu.“

 The matter is on the way to the Coastal Commission.